andrea2k/Subgraph_Federated_Learning/README.md

 ### Federated Learning Configuration

-The federated setting introduces additional hyperparameters governing both the **client-generation process** and the **federated training procedure**.
+The federated setting introduces additional hyperparameters governing both the **federated splits generation** and the **federated training procedure**.
 This section documents the default configuration used throughout the experiments, along with a brief rationale for each choice.

 #### Federated Dataset Simulation

 - **`num_clients = 32`**
-  The 8,192-node global graph is partitioned into 32 subgraphs, yielding approximately 256 nodes per client.
+  The 8192-node global graph is partitioned into 32 subgraphs, yielding approximately 256 nodes per client.
   This creates a **realistically challenging** federated scenario: clients are small enough to introduce non-IID behavior but large enough to support stable local training.

 - **`louvain_resolution = 1.0`**